LingtongZhang/orp-sdk-php/ReadME.md

 -  PHP
 -  make sure your response time is less than 100ms

-If you consider to participate with a server from outside of germany, please get in touch with us:
+If you consider to participate with a server from outside of germany, please get in touch with us:<br>
-*contest (at) plista (dot) com* .
+*contest (at) plista (dot) com* <br>
 This is necessary due to the response side of the server

 Install (in Ubuntu)
 -------------------

-**1. install webserver **
+**1. install webserver**

-*sudo aptitude install apache2*
+`sudo aptitude install apache2`

 open config file
-*sudo nano /etc/apache2/apache2.conf*
+`sudo nano /etc/apache2/apache2.conf`

  add the following line somewhere
-*ServerName localhost*
+`ServerName localhost`

  restart the Apache Server
-sudo apache2ctl restart
+`sudo apache2ctl restart`

 for futher details you may want to have a look at http://wiki.ubuntuusers.de/Apache

-**2. enable PHP support **
+**2. enable PHP support**

 `sudo aptitiude install php5 libapache2-mod-php5`

-//make sure php5 modules are enabled
+make sure php5 modules are enabled
-*sudo a2enmod php5*
+`sudo a2enmod php5`

-//for futher details you may want to have a look at http://php.net/manual/de/install.php
+for futher details you may want to have a look at http://php.net/manual/de/install.php

-**3. getting Sdk from git **
+**3. getting Sdk from git**

-// install git
+ install git
-*sudo apt-get install git*
+`sudo apt-get install git`

-// change directory to apache directory
+ change directory to apache directory
-*ch /var/www/yourSpecifiedDirectory
+`ch /var/www/yourSpecifiedDirectory`

-// cloning the git
+ cloning the git
-*git clone git://github.com/plista/orp-sdk-php.git*
+`git clone git://github.com/plista/orp-sdk-php.git`

-**4. getting Sdk ready ** <br>
+**4. getting Sdk ready** <br>
-you may want to have a look at the example provided in classes/Plista/Orp/Sdk/Example
+you may want to have a look at the example provided in `classes/Plista/Orp/Sdk/Example`

 **5. Sign up** <br>
 Sign up at http://orp.plista.com